Rohit Suchanti

-Rohit Suchanti is an Indian television actor who portrayed Ramakant Modi in Saath Nibhana Saathiya, Ratan Singh in Rishta Likhenge Hum Naya and participated in Bigg Boss 12.
-He currently plays the lead role of Rishi Oberoi in Ekta Kapoor's Bhagya Lakshmi on Zee TV.
+Rohit Suchanti is an Indian actor who mainly works in Hindi television.
+He is best known for his role as Rishi Oberoi in Bhagya Lakshmi and for his participation in the reality show Bigg Boss 12.

+He gained fame for his lead role as Rishi Oberoi in Ekta Kapoor's Bhagya Lakshmi on Zee TV.

 Career

-Rohit Suchanti made his debut in television by acting in several episodic roles,he played the role of Dhruv in Pyaar Tune Kya Kiya 4 on 2014.
+Rohit Suchanti made his debut in television by acting in several episodic roles, he played the role of Dhruv in Pyaar Tune Kya Kiya 4 on 2014.
 In 2015, he got role of Rohit Agrawal in Warrior High and Vikram in Pyaar Tune Kya Kiya 5.
-He played the role of Abhay in Pyaar Tune Kya Kiya 7 in 2016.
+He played the role of Abhay in Pyaar Tune Kya Kiya in 2016.

 In early 2017, he played Ramakant (Ricky) Modi in Saath Nibhaana Saathiya on Star Plus.
 Then he played Jai in ALTBalaji's Class of 2017.
 In September 2017, he joined Rishta Likhenge Hum Naya playing Ratan Maan Singh on Sony TV.
 In October 2018, he joined Bigg Boss 12 as the second wildcard entry.
 In 2019, he played Anshuman Sharma in Zee TV's Dil Yeh Ziddi Hai.

-Currently, Suchanti is playing the lead role of Rishi Oberoi in the show titled Bhagya Lakshmi opposite Aishwarya Khare.
+From August 2021 to June 2025, Suchanti played the lead role of Rishi Oberoi in the show titled Bhagya Lakshmi opposite Aishwarya Khare.
+Since July 2025, he is playing the role of Angad Virani in the popular show Kyunki Saas Bhi Kabhi Bahu Thi 2.